cfw-guide/dsi.cfw.guide/docs/get-started.md

 stylehax is an exploit utilizing the DSi Browser application, and can be used as an alternative to Memory Pit for installing Unlaunch (explained above) if your DSi has a broken camera.

-For an Unlaunch-free experience, this exploit is recommended (alongside Flipnote Lenny) as using Memory Pit causes issues in some games and homebrew.
+For an Unlaunch-free experience, this exploit is recommended as using Memory Pit causes issues in some games and homebrew.

 ::: tip